-Welcome to the Mount Airy Elk's Lodge!
+Welcome to Mount Airy, NC Lodge No. 2061, of the Benevolent and Protective Order of Elks of the United States of America!
 We are located at the foot of the Blue Ridge Mountains in Surry County, NC on Elks Drive just off Andy Griffith Parkway (US 52) in Mount Airy, NC.
 Stop by and join us for some fun and fellowship!

 Elks Care.
 Elks Share!

 Although its a small town lodge, Elkdom is very much alive and well in Mount Airy.
-Between activities in the Ballroom, catered events in the Dining Room, billiards and ping pong in the Rec Room, fun at the pool, and live entertainment in our spacious lounge, there's always something going on at the Mount Airy Lodge.
+Between billiards and ping pong in the Rec Room, fun at the pool, and live entertainment in our spacious lounge, there's always something going on at the Mount Airy Lodge.

 Meetings are held the 2nd and 4th Thursdays except July and August when we meet on the 2nd Thursday only.
 Meetings are held in the ballroom at 7:00 PM.